Born as a street school...

 We were founded in 2017 by a Syrian refugee named Alaeddin Janid.

-Alaeddin experienced first hand the impact of long and empty days in camp with no schooling or activities for children or their families.
+Alaeddin experienced the impact of long and empty days in refugee camps with no schooling or activities for children or their families.

-Compelled to help, Alaeddin set up a street school inside the camp.
+Compelled to help, Alaeddin set up a street school inside a Greek camp.
 Every day he gave simple English and Maths lessons to students who wanted to learn.
-Eventually he was donated an old TV set which became known as the “cinema”.
+Eventually he purchased an old TV set which became known as the “cinema”.

 After being granted asylum in the Netherlands, Alaeddin registered Happy Caravan as a Dutch non-profit organisation and returned immediately to Greece to continue his work.